ClickHouse/ClickHouse/docs/en/getting_started/index.md

 By default it connects to `localhost:9000` on behalf of the user `default` without a password.
 It can also be used to connect to a remote server using `--host` argument.

-The terminal must use UTF-8 encoding
+The terminal must use UTF-8 encoding.
 For more information, see the section ["Command-line client"](../interfaces/cli.md).

 Example: